Back to Blog

 A typical testing workflow:

-The result is faster test coverage with better edge case handling than either AI or humans could achieve alone.
+The 2026 pattern: AI generates 60–70% of test code by volume, but humans design 100% of the test strategy.
+The result is faster test coverage with better edge case handling than either could achieve alone.

 Step 5: Security Review (Human-Critical)